Uterine cancer is the fourth most common cancer affecting women in the United States.

 By 2006 Sherry Lee was a “survivor” of breast cancer.

 She went on with her life, and continued to love and take care of those around her- and be loved by her husband, children, grandchildren and many friends around the country.
 She also continued to be the athletic and exercising person she always was.
-Her heart rate and blood pressure were perfect, probably not surprising given that her parents were (and still are) in terrific shape.
+Her heart rate and blood pressure were perfect, probably not surprising given that her mother lived t o 96 and her father is still with us going strong at 100!

 What was not made clear to Sherry Lee (or apparently her gynecologist) was that a post-menopausal woman who has taken tamoxifen for a certain period of time needs to be carefully watched for developments in the uterus.